CONNECT WITH US:

 The difference between 'quit', 'quite' and 'quiet'.

-Learners of English sometimes confuse the words quit, quite and quiet, or have difficulty using them.
-The difference between these words is explained below, with examples of use.
+The words quit, quite and quiet can be confusing for learners who may have difficulty using them.
+The difference between them is explained below, with examples of use.

 • QUIT :